Elementortuts/sa-addons-for-elementor/readme.txt

 > =Option 2=
 > + Like the first option you have to download the zip file from download location.
-> + Unzip the zip file and extract the sa-addons-for-elementor plugin folder.
+> + Unzip the zip file and extract the sb-image-hover-effects plugin folder.
-> + Double click on the installable folder in order to get sa-addons-for-elementor.zip.
+> + Double click on the installable folder in order to get sb-image-hover-effects.zip.
 > + Go to wordpress admin panel and press Add New from the Menu bar under plugins tab.
 > + Select upload link and drug the available image Hover Effects Plugin file and click install now.
 > + After successfully installed finally click on ‘activate’ to turn on.